Andrew Carnegie Mansion: First story

 The layout of the first story was dictated by the dimensions of the dining room, on the southern side of the house, which was the first room to be designed.
 The entrance on 91st Street leads to a marble entrance vestibule.
-To the left or east of the entrance vestibule is the staircase hall and a split-level space that was converted to a coat room at some point.
+To the left (east) of the entrance vestibule is the staircase hall and a split-level space that was converted to a coat room at some point.
 To the right or west was the formal waiting room, which became a cloakroom in 1976.
 One visitor described the waiting room as a space with dark woodwork, accessed by a small flight of stairs.
 Originally, the Carnegies' business visitors were directed to the waiting room, while friends and family went straight, into the main hall.
 As of 2014, the Cooper-Hewitt's gift shop and the Tarallucci e Vino cafe occupy parts of the first floor.

 The main hall runs from west to east.
 The walls and coffered ceiling are made of oak; when the house was being built, Carnegie rejected proposals to clad the walls with marble or to hang tapestries on them.
 On the hall's south wall is a tympanum made of stained glass, as well as a doorway to the reception room, which is decorated with roundels.
 Lincrusta friezes topped the walls.
 At the eastern end of the main hall was a 3,000-pipe organ made by Aeolian-Skinner, which was played regularly until 1946 and was moved to the Nassau Center for the Fine Arts in Roslyn Harbor, New York, in 1974.
 A decorative fireplace was on the western end of the hall, opposite the organ.
 The main hall also had various pieces of furniture, in addition to a statue of Mercury, the god of commerce.
 Following a 2014 renovation, there is a visitor desk on the west side of the main hall, which can be hidden behind a 2000 lb door during major events.